Information & FAQ

 Location

-Grady Barrels is located in Junction City, Oregon just 15 minutes north of Eugene, Oregon in the beautiful Willamette Valley.
-I make regular trips to Southern Oregon and I am willing to deliver bulk purchases in Western and Central Oregon and perhaps Southern Washington depending on the situation.
+Grady Barrels is located in Junction City, Oregon just minutes from Eugene, Oregon in the beautiful Willamette Valley.
+I make regular trips to Southern Oregon, Portland, Bend and Seattle.
+I also make occasional trips to Western and Central Oregon, Washington and California.
 If you are further away, shipping can be arranged.
 Drop me a line through my contact form or call 541-554-6753.